MajorZiploc/tooling_notes/art/blender/notes.md

     OR to apply specific transformation: (almost top menu) Object -> Apply -> Choose: (scale, location, rotation, etc...) o -- proportional editing
-    scroll wheel -- change area of influence
+    scroll wheel -- change area of influence or pgup and pgdown
+        some keyboards dont have these keys so you need to change the key shortcut under:
+          Preferences -> Keymap
+            search 'page'

 a -- select all
 alt+a -- deselect all